 Scotch quail egg, gribiche sauce £5.
 If you like scotch eggs you’ll love these, they are little bites of loveliness that will disappear as quickly as they arrive.
 My only grumble is that at £5 a pop you’d expect the portion to be twice the size.

 Bucchleuch Scotch beef tartare, razor clams, bottarga & seaweed £14.
 Tartare isn’t my go to choice as I prefer my steak mid-rare, this however I’d order again as it was a well put together dish.
-The inherent sweetness of the razor clams and umami of the seaweed along with the bottarga (that’s cured fish roe) made for a hair-raisingly good bite.
+The inherent sweetness of the razor clams and umami of the seaweed along with the bottarga (that’s cured fish roe to save you from Googling) made for a hair-raisingly good dish to eat.

 Grilled octopus, Sobrasada, Greek yogurt & pickled gherkins £11.
 Any form of good quality cured sausage, in this case puréed sobrasada would want to be friends with octopus.
 The pickles provided balance to the brininess of the octopus too.